 Putting together a contact form that works and contains all the necessary information is critical.

-It used to be that do it yourselfers could do little more than post contact information on their site with an email link.
-More powerful platforms offer plugins that make creating a contact form rather easy, however even these tools can be limiting.
+It used to be that do it yourself could do little more than post contact information on their site with an email link.
+More powerful platforms offer plugins that make creating a contact form rather easy, however, even these tools can be limiting.

-Code behind contact forms, even plugins, can easily fail meaning you aren’t receiving inquiries and comments from your customers.
+Code-behind contact forms, even plugins, can easily fail to mean you aren’t receiving inquiries and comments from your customers.
 You also have people who aren’t satisfied with using a contact form, they would rather call you even if it is through a Google voice number.
 Visitors also want to see this prominently displayed.
 Research shows that 64 percent of people want to see contact information on a business’ homepage.

 Fast loading time